-Your HR software isn’t cutting it
+Your HR and payroll software isn’t cutting it

-There are two main types of HR software — on-premises software and cloud-based software, the latter of which is also known as software as a service.
+There are two main types of HR and payroll software — on-premises software and cloud-based software, the latter of which is also known as software as a service.
 It’s important to select the option that is most fitting for your business, but how do you know which one that will be?

 It all starts with learning more about the two available options.
 For instance, with an on-premises solution, the HR system is installed directly onto your in-house servers.
 The on-premises system is highly customizable, which provides you with more control overall, even when it comes to managing your data security.
 On the other hand, the on-premises system can be time consuming to implement as well as expensive to maintain.

 Alternatively, with cloud-based software or a SaaS solution, the HR application is ultimately hosted on the cloud, meaning it’s far less invasive than an on-premises solution.
 A cloud-based software solution does not require a lengthy implementation period either, meaning the HR team can get started with the new software almost immediately.
 Furthermore, fewer resources are required with the SaaS solution due to the fact that the provider deals with all things concerning system support and maintenance.

 While the cloud-based solution sounds far easier to implement and utilize, it is important to be aware of the fact that data security might become a concern due to the fact that the employer’s information is stored on the SaaS provider’s servers.
 Additionally, SaaS is based entirely off of the internet, so if access to the internet is interrupted for any reason, your access to the software will be denied until internet access is restored.